frida/frida-website/docs/javascript-api.md

     A JavaScript exception will be thrown if any of the `length` bytes read from `address` isn't readable.

++   `Memory.writeByteArray(address, bytes)`: write the `bytes` byte array to `address`.
+This is either an object returned from `Memory.readByteArray()` or a JavaScript array-style object.
+For example: `[ 0x13, 0x37, 0x42 ]`.

+    A JavaScript exception will be thrown if any of the bytes written to `address` isn't writable.

 +   `Memory.readUtf8String(address[, size = -1])`,
     `Memory.readUtf16String(address[, size = -1])`,
     `Memory.readAnsiString(address[, size = -1])`: